8a Small Disadvantaged Business Definition & SBA SDB Certification

-To become a small disadvantaged business concern, economically disadvantaged individuals must meet the legal definition by showing that they have impaired access to financial opportunities has hampered the ability to compete in the free enterprise system when compared to people in similar businesses who are not identified as socially disadvantaged.
+To become an SBA certified 8a small disadvantaged business, economically disadvantaged individuals must meet the legal definition by showing that they have impaired access to financial opportunities has hampered the ability to compete in the free enterprise system when compared to people in similar businesses who are not identified as socially disadvantaged.
 You do not have to submit an application to SBA for SDB status.
 Instead, you can self certify.
 Problems can arise if your status is later challenged.

 - We help companies to establish DBE and MBE ownership AND control requirements

 - Our lawyers and consultants help 8a applicants to avoid SBA affiliation